An MIT Department Sponsors Visitor Parking

 |Fee||Payroll Deduction||Student Account||Payment Method|

 Students may apply for a temporary permit for visiting family via Atlas.
 A temporary permit will then be issued for a specific period of time.
 The permit will be charged at a daily rate, unless you have already paid for an MIT parking permit.
-Temporary permits are issued only as resources allow and may not be available on specific days or at particular times of the year; for example, during the first week of classes.
+Temporary permits are issued only as resources allow and may not be available on specific days or at particular times of the year; during the first week of classes, for example.

 Visitor Parking passes are available for invited guests of any MIT department.
 There are two kinds of passes available: